-How to Stop Condensation
+How to Prevent Condensation in a Metal Shed

 Condensation happens when surface temperature, air, and water vapor collide, causing droplets of moisture that cover surfaces of walls, ceilings, and many other internal surfaces.
 To understand how vapor is created, we need to understand the process of evaporation (see, What is Evaporation?).
 In extreme weather conditions, it has been known for these water droplets to actually freeze inside.

 The risk of condensation depends on how moist the air is and how cold the shed surfaces are.
-Consideration must be given to your shed location, as a poor choice of location can increase the risk of condensation build up.
+Consideration must be given to your shed location, as a poor choice of location can increase the risk of condensation build-up.

 What is Evaporation?